seanlane/BSTImplementation/README.md

 BSTImplementation
 =================

 For a class project, implemented a Binary Search Tree in Java.
-Nothing too special to see here.
+Not very much to see here.